Content Creator Guide

 Visual content - if YES to any:

 Is it sexual?
 Revealing clothing?
 Suggestive pose?
-Uncomfortable to view at work? → Tag 18+
+Uncomfortable to view at work? = At least M17, possibly 18+

 Text content - if YES to any: